-Samples (a minimum of 10% of deliveries or higher if requested by EirGrid) for identity testing, shall be taken from the point of discharge of the concrete into the works by the standard method of sampling as defined in EN 12350-2.
+Samples (a minimum of 10% of deliveries or higher if requested by EirGrid) for identity testing, shall be taken from the point of discharge of the concrete into the works by the standard method of sampling as defined in IS EN 12350-2.

-Samples for identity testing, shall be taken from the point of discharge of the concrete into the works or as otherwise directed by the Customer's Designer by the standard method of sampling as defined in EN 12350-1.
+Samples for identity testing, shall be taken from the point of discharge of the concrete into the works or as otherwise directed by the Customer's Designer by the standard method of sampling as defined in IS-EN 12350-1.
 Each set of specimens shall be accompanied by a certificate of sampling and manufacture as required by IS EN 206.
-Testing shall only be carried out by an independent testing laboratory approved by the Customer's Designer which is fully accredited to IS EN ISO/IEC 17025 by an approved accreditation agency such as INAB or UKAS.
+Testing shall only be carried out by an independent testing laboratory approved by the Customer's Designer which is fully accredited to IS EN ISO/IEC 17025 by an approved accreditation agency such as INAB or in the case of UK based projects UKAS.